anthnyjhn/SWE30011-GroupProject/readme.md

 sudo apt-get install curl
 ```

-**After running it please screenshot the result and notify me on DC.**
+**After running it please screenshot the result and notify me on Discord.**

 ## Run the python code:
 ```bash
 python3 yourname_gateway.py
 ```

 and you should see something like this:
 ```bash
 admin@raspberry:~/Workspace/group_project/py $ python3 anthony_gateway.py